 Most companies prefer to train only their executive-level employees for their professional development.
 However, they do this at the cost of neglecting the lower management-level employees.
 It is true that executive-level coaching can pay rich dividends, but coaching at a lower level is gaining huge momentum.

-A study by the International Coaching Federation in 2009 showed that the Return on Investment (ROI) on executive coaching services to be 700% in companies worldwide.
+A study by the International Coaching Federation in 2009 showed that the Return on Investment (ROI) on executive coaching services is 700% in companies worldwide.
 This is because executive-level coaching helps in maximizing their talents, productivity, and problem-solving skills which can, in turn, help them to take effective decisions.

 Companies continue to spend lavishly on executive-level coaching programs and even expand to upper-level executive coaching, looking at the results of coaching their executive-level employees.
 But this exclusivity in coaching only the mid and higher-level employees can create inefficiencies at the time of succession planning.